 - a.
 Alterations of vegetation and topography will be regulated to prevent erosion into public waters, fix nutrients, preserve shoreland aesthetics, preserve historic values, prevent bank slumping, and protect fish and wildlife habitat. - (1.)
-Removal or alteration of vegetation is allowed with a shoreland alteration permit and is subject to the following standards: - (a.)
-Intensive vegetation clearing within the shore and bluff impact zones and on steep slopes is not allowed.
-Intensive vegetation clearing for forest land conversion to another use outside of these areas is allowable as a conditional use if an erosion control and sedimentation plan is developed and approved by the Soil and Water Conservation District in which the property is located. - (b.)
-In shore and bluff impact zones and on steep slopes, limited clearing of trees and shrubs and cutting, pruning and trimming of trees is allowed to provide a view to the water from the principal dwelling site and to accommodate the placement of stairways and landings, picnic areas, access paths, beach and watercraft access areas.
+Removal or alteration of vegetation is allowed with a shoreland alteration permit and is subject to the following standards70: - (a.)
+Intensive vegetation clearing within the shore and bluff impact zones and on steep slopes is not allowed. - (b.)
+Intensive vegetation clearing for forest land conversion to another use is allowable as a conditional use if an erosion control and sedimentation plan is developed and approved by the Douglas County Soil and Water Conservation District. - (c.)
+Intensive vegetation clearing outside of shore and bluff impact zones and steep slopes for preparation of a building site is allowable with a shoreland alteration permit when the related building construction is not expected to occur within sixty (60) days of the disturbance of the area if an erosion control and sedimentation plan is developed and implemented by the applicant as approved by the Zoning Administrator, who may request review by the Douglas County Soil and Water Conservation District or other qualified agency.
+Where building construction is expected to occur within sixty (60) days of the disturbance of the area, the Zoning Administrator may exempt the applicant from need for a separate shoreland alteration permit, but shall require implementation of an erosion and sedimentation plan as a condition of their land use/building permit approval. - (d.)
+In shore and bluff impact zones and on steep slopes, limited clearing of trees and shrubs and cutting, pruning and trimming of trees is allowed without a shoreland alteration permit to provide a view to the water from the principal dwelling site and to accommodate the placement of stairways and landings, picnic areas, access paths, beach and watercraft access areas.
 This limited clearing cannot exceed twenty five (25) feet or twenty five percent (25%) of the shoreline frontage, whichever is the lesser of the two provided that: